- Health Concerns

 A regular stretching program can help ensure that your muscles, tendons, and ligaments stay at healthy lengths.

 A sedentary lifestyle and/or lack of stretching can cause gradual shortening of muscles, tendons, and ligaments, and since these tissues insert into your bones, when they shorten, they can actually put significant stress on their insertion points.
-This is a primary mechanism of bone spur (osteophytes) development.
+This is a primary mechanism of bone spur (osteophyte) development.

 Foam rolling your biggest muscle groups is an excellent adjunct to stretching, and can almost certainly help keep your bones and soft tissues healthy.
 For more information on foam rolling, view: